Dyson Micro 1.5KG vs V8

 88%

-The Dyson Micro and V8 did quite well in hair wrap tests, at least for five and seven-inch hair.
+The Dyson Micro and V8 performed well in hair wrap tests, particularly for five- and seven-inch hair.

 Here’s how the Micro’s soft roller looks after the five-inch test.